WorldWander: Bridging Egocentric and Exocentric Worlds in Video Generation: Experiments

 \subsection{Experimental details.}

-\textbf{Implementation details.} Our \method is built upon the state-of-the-art video diffusion transformer Wan2.2-5B~\cite{wan2025wan}, into which LoRA~\cite{hu2022lora} modules are integrated within the attention layers, with the rank $r=80$.
+\textbf{Implementation Details.} Our \method is built upon the state-of-the-art video diffusion transformer Wan2.2-5B~\cite{wan2025wan}, into which LoRA~\cite{hu2022lora} modules are integrated within the attention layers, with the rank $r=80$.
 Each video clip is resized and cropped to $704 \times 1280$ to match the original configuration of Wan2.2-5B, with the number of frames $F=49$.
-Considering the inherent differences between the egocentric-to-exocentric and exocentric-to-egocentric tasks, we fine-tune two separate models for each task.
-Both tasks are fine-tuned with the same configuration.
-We use a batch size of $4$ per GPU and the AdamW optimizer (learning rate $1\times10^{-4}$, weight decay $1\times10^{-2}$).
-Each model is trained for $6,000$ steps on four NVIDIA H200 GPUs.
+Considering the inherent differences between the egocentric-to-exocentric and exocentric-to-egocentric tasks, we fine-tune the model for each task using the same configuration.
+In detail, we use a batch size of $4$ per GPU and the AdamW optimizer (learning rate $1\times10^{-4}$, weight decay $1\times10^{-2}$).
+All experiments are conducted on four NVIDIA H200 GPUs.
+Training takes about two days, while inference requires about three minutes.

-\textbf{Evaluation Settings.} Since existing approaches cannot model our specific egocentric-exocentric video translation task, we select two categories of the most relevant methods as baselines: (i) \textit{video-to-video translation}, AnyV2V~\cite{ku2024anyv2v} and I2VEdit~\cite{ouyang2024i2vedit}; (ii) \textit{perspective re-orientation}, TrajectoryCrafter~\cite{TrajectoryCrafter} and RecamMaster~\cite{Recammaster}.
-Implementation details for all baselines are provided in the \textit{Appendix}.
-We evaluate the effectiveness of these approaches using our carefully curated EgoExo-8K dataset.
+\textbf{Evaluation Settings.} Our task aims to tackle mutual egocentric-exocentric perspective translation.
+However, direct comparisons with existing exo-to-ego methods are infeasible: the implementations of 4Diff~\cite{4Diff} and EgoExoGen~\cite{Egoexo-gen} are not publicly available, while EgoExo-V~\cite{ExoEgoV} requires four exocentric video inputs, creating a fundamental mismatch with our setting.
+In light of these, we alternatively select two categories of closely related methods to serve as baselines: (i) \textit{video-to-video translation}, AnyV2V~\cite{ku2024anyv2v} and I2VEdit~\cite{ouyang2024i2vedit}; (ii) \textit{perspective re-orientation}, TrajectoryCrafter~\cite{TrajectoryCrafter} and RecamMaster~\cite{Recammaster}.
+Implementation details for all baselines are provided in the \textbf{Appendix}.
+We evaluate the effectiveness of these approaches using our curated EgoExo-8K dataset.
 Considering the domain gap between synthetic and real-world scenes, we fine-tune the model individually for each scene and reserve 50 corresponding triplets as the test set for evaluation.